 What is AK?

 Applied Kinesiology (AK) is a form of diagnosis using muscle testing to examine how a person’s body is functioning.
 When properly applied, the outcome of an AK diagnosis will assist in determining the best form of therapy for the patient.
-Since AK draws together the core elements of many complementary therapies ( N: Bioneurologic and Biomechanical, NL: Neurolymphatic, NV: Neurovascular, CSF: Crainosacral Therapy and AMC: Acupuncture Meridians), it provides a Chiropractic, as well as a functional and interdisciplinary approach to health care.
+Since AK draws together the core elements of many complementary therapies ( N: Bioneurologic and Biomechanical, NL: Neurolymphatic, NV: Neurovascular, CSF: Crainosacral Therapy and AMC: Acupuncture Meridians), it provides a Chiropractic, as well as a functional and interdisciplinary approach to health care for all ages.

 What is an AK examination?

 During a functional evaluation, muscle tests and other techniques such as Therapy Localization (TL), are used to monitor the physiologic response to a physical or chemical (for example nutritional) stimulus.
 The observed response is correlated with clinical history and physical exam findings. along with as indicated, any laboratory, imaging tests and other appropriate standard diagnostic methods.
 Applied Kinesiology procedures are not intended to be used as a single method of diagnosis.
 Applied Kinesiology examination should enhance standard diagnosis, not replace it.

 GeneSNP, Salvia, Urine, Hair, Blood and Muscle Testing analysis and the generated results, recommendations and nutritional approaches are not meant as diagnoses, treatment and /or cures; and as such are not endorsed by the FDA and are not intended to take the place or supersede medical diagnosis, advice or management.